 5.1 The Applicant must consent on the Application Form that he or she acknowledges that payment to The Company covers the cost of the Card Application Processing and Validation Service.
 The Applicant is not paying for the Card which at all times remains the legal property of The Company.

 5.2 The Applicant must consent on the Application Form that he or she acknowledges that providing false information is a criminal offence under the terms of the Fraud Act 2006.
-Provision of false information includes falsifying any of the Applicant's or Verifier's personal details, signatures and/or countersignatures of the Applicant Photo and/or Application Form and/or copy of the Applicant's original ID.
+Provision of false information includes falsifying any of the Applicant's or Referee's personal details, signatures, ‘Digital Referee Declarations’ and/or countersignatures of (or electronic ‘Statements of Truth’ confirming the validity of) the Applicant Photo and/or Application Form and/or copy of the Applicant's original Supporting Document.

-5.5 The Applicant must take the Application form, together with two (2) photographs and if appropriate a copy of their original ID together with the original ID to a person qualified, able and willing to act, as a Verifier.
+5.6 The Applicant must take the Application form, together with two (2) photographs and if appropriate a copy of their original Supporting Document together with the original Supporting Document to a person qualified, able and willing to act, as a Referee.
+However, if the application is made via online.citizencard.com (an e-application) using the Applicant's Supporting Document, the applicant must take the original Supporting Document to a person qualified, able and willing to act, as a Referee.

-5.6 If you apply online, the Card age-band is automatically selected and determined by your date of birth.
+5.7 If you apply online, the Card age-band is automatically selected and determined by your date of birth.
 If you require a higher age-band, you must select it in the "Age-Band" section of the online application page.
-Failure to do this will result in a lower age band card being issued.
+Failure to do this will result in a current age band card being issued.

-5.7 All instant applications must apply for a CitizenCard as normal and supply the correct information at the time of their appointment.
-The verifier must be available to be contacted on a work landline number at the time of the appointment.
-The price of the application is £40 and if the verifier is unavailable at the time of the appointment a refund will not be given and the application will be treated as a normal Urgent application.
+5.11 All instant applications must apply for a CitizenCard as normal and supply the correct information at the time of their appointment.
+The Referee must be available to be contacted on a work landline number at the time of the appointment.
+The price of the application is £40 and if the Referee is unavailable at the time of the appointment a refund will not be given and the application will be treated as a normal Urgent application.

-6.1 A person should only act as a Verifier if they are aged 25 or older, in work, able and willing to be contacted at their workplace by landline telephone and they cannot be retired, self employed or work from home.
+6.1 A person should only act as a Referee if they are aged 25 or older, in work, able and willing to be contacted at their workplace by workplace telephone and workplace email and they cannot be retired, self employed or work from home.
 The workplace must be a registered business.
 They cannot be a relative, legal guardian, carer or live at the same address as the applicant.

-6.2 If the Verifier supporting a Route 1 Application process does not know the Applicant personally, they must countersign a photocopy of the Applicant’s original photographic ID: either a passport or driving licence or EU national identity card or a Card bearing the PASS hologram (such as Young Scot or Validate) or Home Office approved photo ID.
+6.2 If the Referee supporting a ‘Supporting Document’ Application process does not know the Applicant personally, they must countersign a photocopy of the Applicant's original photographic Supporting Document: either passport or driving licence or EU national identity card or Card bearing the PASS hologram (such as Young Scot or Validate) or Home Office approved photo ID.

-6.3 If the Verifier supporting a Route 1 Application does know the applicant personally, they can countersign a photocopy of the Applicant’s original non-photographic ID instead: either a birth certificate, certified copy of a birth certificate, NHS Medical Card, CRB (Criminal Records Bureau) Check document or European Health Insurance Card.
+6.3 If the Referee supporting a ‘Supporting Document’ Application does know the applicant personally, they can countersign a photocopy of the Applicant's original non-photographic Supporting Document instead: either birth certificate, certified copy of birth certificate, Gender Recognition Certificate, NHS Medical Card, DBS (Disclosure and Barring Service) Check document or European Health Insurance Card.

-6.4 The Verifier must complete all parts of the Verifier Declaration correctly, complying fully with the requirements set out, including countersigning the Application form, countersigning one photograph of the Applicant and if a Route 1 application process countersigning a photocopy of the original ID.
+6.4 The Referee must complete all parts of the Referee Declaration correctly, complying fully with the requirements set out, including countersigning the Application form, countersigning one photograph of the Applicant and if a ‘Supporting Document’ Application process countersigning a photocopy of the original Supporting Document.

-6.5 The Verifier must be able and willing to tick all the tickboxes for either Route 1 or Route 2 in the Verifier Declaration.
-In particular, the Verifier must consent that he or she acknowledges that providing false information is a criminal offence under the terms of the Fraud Act 2006.
+6.5 The Referee must be able and willing to tick all the tickboxes for either ‘Supporting Document’ Application or ‘Official Records’ Application in the Referee Declaration.
+In particular, the Referee must consent that he or she acknowledges that providing false information is a criminal offence under the terms of the Fraud Act 2006.

-6.6 Provision of false information includes falsifying any of the information supplied within the Verifier Declaration, knowingly countersigning a photocopy of fake or forged ID, knowingly countersigning the reverse of an Applicant’s photograph as a true likeness when this is not so, knowingly certifying that the Applicant’s details on the Application form match the Verifier’s organisation’s official records when this is not so, or knowingly certifying that the Applicant is the person to whom the records pertain when this is not so.
+6.6 Provision of false information includes falsifying any of the information supplied within the Referee Declaration, knowingly countersigning a photocopy of a fake or forged Supporting Document, knowingly countersigning the reverse of an Applicant's photograph as a true likeness when this is not so, knowingly certifying that the Applicant's details on the Application form match the Referee's organisation's official records when this is not so, or knowingly certifying that the Applicant is the person to whom the records pertain when this is not so.

-6.7 A Verifier can only support a ‘Route 1’ application (countersigning a photocopy of the Applicant’s original ID) if they are a professionally-qualified person such as one of the following:
+6.7 A Referee can only support a ‘Supporting Document’ Application (countersigning a photocopy of the Applicant's original Supporting Document) if they are a professionally-qualified person such as one of the following:

 - Accountant, Bank/Building Society official, Barrister, Broker,